UKCloud/documentation/articles/managed-operations/man-how-monitoring-use-customer-polling.md

 ### Alert forwarding method

-If you want to provide your own polling service, then it must support one of the UKCloud's accepted methods of accepting alerts, which are:
+If you want to provide your own polling service it must support one of UKCloud's accepted methods of receiving alerts, which are:

 - HTTPS GET/POST

-- API integration with Moogsoft AIOps via HTTP/HTTPS reverse proxy

 - SNMP traps

 - Local command execution (for example, a script that can be executed that can generate an SNMP trap or make a POST or GET request to a URL)

 In addition to being able to forward alert information, the data must contain the hostname of the device and be able to provide a reference to a [*Playbook*](#playbooks), which will be used by UKCloud to indicate the correct contact and escalation instructions for any live alert.

 > [!NOTE]
 > We cannot guarantee that your polling technology will be compatible with the service until the forwarding method has been investigated, confirmed and tested by UKCloud.